How to Get a Registered Agent in California

 It’s worth noting that the best time to appoint a California registered agent is during the formation of the corporation, LLC, or nonprofit organization.
 Nominating a statutory agent can be done when submitting the formation documents (for LLCs and corporations) or the articles for incorporation (for nonprofits.)[3]

 If you want to elect a registered agent online, you can do it on the California LLC filing page.[4]
-It will require providing the address and name of your registered agent and paying state fees.
+It will require providing the registered agent’s name and address and paying state fees.

 For mail filings, you need to fill out the California LLC filing form.[5]
 The processing fee in California will be $0 between July 1, 2022, and June 30, 2023.
 The certification fee is $5.